jonreid/OCMockito/README.md

 Once created, the mock will remember all interactions.
 Then you can selectively verify whatever interactions you are interested in.

+(If Xcode complains about multiple methods with the same name, cast verify to the mocked class.)

 How about some stubbing?
 ========================